Pixboost/website-hugo-theme/site/content/blog/png-optimisation/index.md

 	colorsCnt, colors = mw.GetImageHistogram()
 ```

-We've also added a few more optimisations that helped us reduce the execution time further.
+We've also added a few more optimisations that helped us to reduce the execution time and memory consumption further.
 Here is the final result that you could also find on [Github](https://github.com/Pixboost/transformimgs/blob/master/img/processor/imagemagick.go#L322):

 ```go